 - Academic, scientific, medical, or similar professional journals.
 A local university library is more likely to be interested.

-- Frequently revised travel books like Fodor and Frommer's that are older than five years.
+- Frequently revised travel books like Fodor and Frommer's older than five years.

 - Medical books, and legal, tax, computer, financial advice books older than five years.

 - School textbooks that are no longer used.

 - Multi-volume sets of encyclopedias cannot be accepted.

 - Audiocassettes (books on tape or music).